On action ground states of defocusing nonlinear Schr\"odinger equations: Acknowledgment

-W.~Liu and C. Wang are partially supported by the Ministry of Education of Singapore under its AcRF Tier 2 funding MOE-T2EP20122-0002 (A-8000962-00-00).
-W.~Liu is also partially supported by National Natural Science Foundation of China 12101252 and the Guangdong Basic and Applied Basic Research Foundation 2022A1515010351 through South China Normal University.
+C. Wang is supported by the Ministry of Education of Singapore under its AcRF Tier 2 funding MOE-T2EP20122-0002 (A-8000962-00-00).
+W. Liu is supported by National Natural Science Foundation of China 12101252 and the Guangdong Basic and Applied Basic Research Foundation 2022A1515010351 through South China Normal University.
 X. Zhao is supported by the National Natural Science Foundation of China 12271413.
 Part of this work was done when the authors were visiting Institute for Mathematical Sciences, National University of Singapore in spring of 2023.